Periodic Reporting for period 4 - EpiID (Single-cell epigenomics: quantifying epigenetic changes in individual cells using DamID)

 Every cell in the human body descents from a single fertilized oocyte (egg) which consist of 50% each of the genetic information of both parents.
-However, the human body consists of hundreds of different cell types with very diverse functions despite all having the same genetic information (collectively named the genome).
-Different types cells arise as the fertilized oocyte divides to form the embryo.
+However, the human body consists of hundreds of different cell types with very diverse functions despite all cells having the same genetic information (collectively named the genome).
+Different cell types cells arise as the fertilized oocyte divides to form the embryo.
 Cell-type diversification occurs through the activation of different regions of the genome in different cells.
 This process is directed by epigenetics, which involves the more or less tight packaging of the DNA in proteins collectively termed chromatin.
-Yet, how exactly cells take cell-fate decisions, and what the underlying epigenetic mechanism is, is poorly understood especially in early embryonic development.
+Yet, how exactly cells take cell-fate decisions, and what the underlying epigenetic mechanism are, is poorly understood especially in early embryonic development.
 Thus to obtain better insight in this process, it is essential to develop techniques with which the identity of a cell can be determined in conjunction with the epigenetic regulatory state of that same single cell.
-Following the different steps of early embryonic development just after fertilization with such a technique will provide the first insights into how the initial cells of the embryo takes the very cell-fate decisions.
-The objective of this proposal is to develop such a technique and apply it to the first 3.5 days of early mouse embryonic development.
-In this period before implantation into the uterus, involves the diversification of cells into cells that contribute to the formation of the placenta and cells that will form the embryo proper.
-This research will provide the first detailed insight into the mechanism behind the first cell-fate decisions in life.
-With this research we expect to obtain basic knowledge into the fundamental process of cellular-specification and the molecular determinants involved.
-With this project we will collect valuable information for the improvement of reproductive strategies, and provide innovative new techniques for the research community.
+For Q4 of our project, we finalized a new single-cell technique to measure epigenetic and transcriptomic states in individual cells.
+We implemented this technique to study gene regulation and genome organization in mouse and zebrafish embryogenesis.
+We obtained new insight into how transcription factor networks are controlled by chromatin states during cellular specification in mouse cells and uncovered potentially new roles for densely packed chromatin in providing mechanical stiffness to the notochord in zebrafish 15-somite stage.
+By implementing this technique, our group will continue to collect information on the contribution of epigenetics in directing cell choice in embryonic development in different organisms.
+The method and the publicly available computational pipeline will facilitate research of other research groups to study diverse biological questions.

 Work performed from the beginning of the project to the end of the period covered by the report and main results achieved so far